Are you looking for VC funding or funding from other potential investors?

 - Price.
 Be sure to provide a clear rationale for your pricing strategy.

 - Place.
 Explain exactly how your products and services will be delivered to your customers.

 - Detail your customer retention plan.
 Explain how you will retain your customers, whether through customer relationship management (CRM) applications, building network externalities, introducing ongoing value-added services, or other means.

 - Define your partnerships.
 From an investor’s perspective, what partnership you have with whom is not nearly as important as the specific terms of the partnership.
 Be sure to document the specifics of the partnerships (e.g. how it will work, the financial terms, the types of customer leads expected from each partner, etc.).

-Goal of the operations plan: Present the action plan for executing on your company’s vision.
+Goal of the operations plan: Present the action plan for executing your company’s vision.

 - Concept vs. reality.
-The operations plan transforms the business plan from concept into reality.
+The operations plan transforms business plans from concept into reality.
 Investors do not invest in concepts; they invest in reality.
-And the operations plan proves that the management team can execute on your concept better than anybody else.
+And the operations plan proves that the management team can execute your concept better than anybody else.

 - Business milestones.
 Lay out the significant long-term business milestones for the company, and prove that the team will execute on the long-term vision.
 A great way to present the milestones is to organize them into a chart with key milestones on the left side and target dates on the right side.

 - Be consistent.
 Make sure that the milestone projections are consistent with the rest of the business plan – particularly the financial plan.

 - Be aggressive but credible.
 Presenting a plan in which the company grows too quickly will show the naiveté of the team while presenting too conservative a growth plan will often fail to excite an early stage investor (who typically looks for a 10X return on her investment).

 Goal of the financial plan: Explain how your business will generate returns for your investors.